Subquery Best Practices FAQS

 3. Best Practice 1: Prefer Non-Correlated Subqueries

-• Non-correlated subqueries are executed once faster
+• Executed once faster

 • Correlated subqueries execute per row slower for large datasets